-Much of the sales decline in premium and luxury cars can be attributed to the months of March and April, when dealerships and showrooms were unable to operate due to quarantine restrictions, in place in most of the country.
-However, even as dealerships reopened and vehicle assembly plants came back online in May, many small parts suppliers in regions like Mexico, were unable to comply with operational safety restrictions.
+Much of the sales decline in premium and luxury cars in 2020 can be attributed to the months of March and April, when dealerships and showrooms were unable to operate due to lockdowns in most of the country.
+However, even as dealerships reopened and vehicle assembly plants came back online in May, increased regulations, including masks and social distancing requirements, continued throughout 2020 and into most of 2021.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).